overblog/ThriftBundle/README.md

             'Overblog'         => __DIR__.'/../vendor/bundles',
         ));

-3) Create you Service.Thrift and add it in a bundle.
+3) Create you Service.Thrift and add it in a Definition directory in your bundle.

 4) Generate your Model